Can You Keep a Secret? (song)

-"Can You Keep a Secret?" is the seventh single by Japanese recording artist Hikaru Utada.
+"Can You Keep a Secret?" is the seventh single by Japanese-American recording artist Hikaru Utada.
 It was released on February 16, 2001, by Toshiba EMI and serves as the last single from their second album Distance (2001).
 The song was written and composed entirely by Utada.
 It was the ending theme song for the dorama called Hero (2001), in which Utada had their acting debut, appearing in a cameo as a waitress, and starring Takuya Kimura.

 Musically, "Can You Keep A Secret?" is an upbeat R&B and dance-pop song that takes on the cross fusion of pop and R&B which was popular in the United States around the time of its release.
 Lyrically, the song talks about a woman expressing her love and asking her partner if they can keep it a secret.
 The song was warmly received by music critics, praising its production and Utada's vocals and songwriting; some of them going as far to describe it as a highlight in their discography.

 Commercially, "Can You Keep A Secret" was a massive success at home.
 The song ascended to number one on the Oricon Singles Chart and became Japan's best-performing single of 2001.
 In all, it sold over 1.48 million units nationwide and was ultimately Utada's last single to sell over a million copies.
 A music video was made for the song, which features a robot called Pino.
 Some of the filming took place on Utada's birthday.
 The song has since been played live on several occasions, including in the 2006 concert tour Utada United 2006.